 - Stay actively enrolled in six or more units each semester.
 Exception: must be actively enrolled in one unit for summer session.

-- Maintain Financial Aid Satisfactory Academic Progress
+- Maintain Financial Aid Satisfactory Academic Policy

 The California Work Opportunity and Responsibility to Kids (CalWORKS) program is designed to assist families as they become financially self-sufficient.
 The Student Placement Program provides campus employment for eligible participants with the short-term goal of preparing them to move into unsubsidized employment, and the long-term goal of taking active control of their own lives and managing their work careers.